luukka76/data-analytics/README.md

 # data-analytics
 Matlab files for data analytics methods

-Here you can find matlab files from paper
+Here you can find matlab files from some of my papers

+Feature selection:

 [1.]
 P. Luukka, (2011) Feature Selection Using Fuzzy Entropy Measures with Similarity Classifier, Expert Systems with Applications, 38, pp.
  4600-4607